sumitshetye2/Audio-Gathering/README.md

 1. Copy the repository to your local machine

-2. In VSCode terminal (or any terminal) navigate to where you saved the files
+2. In VSCode terminal (or any terminal) navigate to the root directory where you saved the files

 3. run ```npm install``` to install the necessary dependencies
 4. run ```node server.js``` to start server